 The richness of its lands and its cultural diversity make Peru a country of exquisite and varied gastronomy.
 Each city has a typical dish with an unequaled flavor.
-Thousands of products from the countryside and dozens of living cultures that have shared a single territory for centuries, ended up creating an infinite offer for the palate.
+Thousands of products from the countryside and dozens of living cultures that have shared a single territory for centuries ended up creating an infinite offer for the palate.

-Peruvian gastronomy awards is a celebration for Peru.
+Peruvian gastronomy awards are a celebration for Peru.
 A country with a millenary tradition and a promising future that does not lose sight of its roots and where the art of good food stands out among its inhabitants as one of the most distinctive signs of its identity.

 The Peruvian people are famous for their demanding and refined palate, which comes from time immemorial.
 Pre-Columbian techniques allowed the preparation of soups, stews and raw fish.
-The processing of Peruvian food was a common part of daily life, having knowledge to salt meat, dehydrate and cook in ovens of natural earth.
+The processing of Peruvian food was a common part of daily life, having the knowledge to salt meat, dehydrate and cook in ovens of natural earth.

 Every year, the gastronomic fair of Mistura, the largest in Latin America, is held in Lima and gathers all the actors from the world of cooking from Peru, showing their best recipes and dishes (check our Peruvian food list below), as well as the main defenders of national and international cuisine.

 Each of the Peruvian gastronomy awards is a pride reflected in the feeling of the Peruvians.
 Being constant, working hard and having the perfect recipe means that the prizes obtained are not new for our country.
 However, consolidating in the world as the best culinary destination is a daily task where all gastronomic entities put their shoulders to achieve the best satisfactions.

 Peru, has been recognized with five consecutive wins in the World Travel Awards.
 From 2012 to the present, Peruvian food has been crowned as the Best Culinary Destination in South America, as well as the Best Culinary Destination in the World.